LarsenDR/Radio-Docs/ka9q-radio-examples.md

 # Services

-This is a list of the iq radio services that are currently used with the ka9q-radio software.
+This is a list of the iq radio examples that are currently used with the ka9q-radio software.

 ---